 You will be asked for basic information about the person of concern, a description of the incident or behaviors that prompted you to make a referral, and your contact information.
 Anonymous referrals are accepted but discouraged.
 By identifying yourself, the University will be able to more fully investigate and respond to your concerns.
 Without your identifying information, we may not have enough information to address the situation you have described.
+Anonymous reports will be addressed, but the ability of the University to respond may be limited.
 Anonymous referrals can be made by contacting the Campus Conduct Hotline at 1.866.943.5787 or by filling out a report at the following link. https://king.omnigo.one/CESIReportExec/olr/Main.aspx